Police gain upper hand after Hamburg's day of G20 clashes

 (This version of the story has been refiled to fix day in paragraph one)

-(Reporting by Joseph Nasr, Andrea Shalal, Thomas Escritt and Klaus Lauer; Writing by Thomas Escritt; Editing by Gareth Jones and Bill Trott)
+Reporting by Joseph Nasr, Andrea Shalal, Thomas Escritt and Klaus Lauer; Writing by Thomas Escritt; Editing by Gareth Jones and Bill Trott